ngrx/platform/projects/ngrx.io/README.md

 - `yarn` - install all the dependencies.
 - `yarn setup` - install all the dependencies, boilerplate, stackblitz, zips and run dgeni on the docs.
-- `yarn setup-local` - same as `setup`, but use the locally built Angular packages for aio and docs examples boilerplate.

 - `yarn build` - create a production build of the application (after installing dependencies, boilerplate, etc).
-- `yarn build-local` - same as `build`, but use `setup-local` instead of `setup`.

 - `yarn start` - run a development web server that watches the files; then builds the doc-viewer and reloads the page, as necessary.
 - `yarn serve-and-sync` - run both the `docs-watch` and `start` in the same console.